TrellixVulnTeam/favor_GI5G/README.md

 Presentation Principles
 ==
- - In cases where there is ambiguity about which data to use - such as when, for a received message, we must choose between using the time it was sent to our user and the time our user actually received it - the decision should always to be _to use the data in the same way it is presented to the user, or that hte user thinkgs about it_.
+ - In cases where there is ambiguity about which data to use - such as when, for a received message, we must choose between using the time it was sent to our user and the time our user actually received it - the decision should always to be _to use the data in the same way it is presented to the user, or that the user thinkgs about it_.
 For example, in cases of email, users are typically presented with the date in the email header (as opposed to IMAP's internaldate) so that would be best to use, whereas texts are almost always displayed with the timestamp they were actually received.